melita2/hangman/README.md

     print("Oops!
 This is not valid input.")

 You should be able to input a letter and it will check you have put one letter and its from the alphabet.

+9. add the check_guess function just prints out a message indicating whether the guess is correct or not, and the ask_for_input function does not return anything.
+Instead, it just calls the check_guess function within the loop until a valid guess is entered.